Table of Contents

 In many cases, this type does not rupture on its own.
 A doctor can drain it, but you should not attempt this at home.
 If you experience an internal stye, you should see your doctor because it can be more serious than an external one.

 Will Styes Cause Problems With Vision?

-While it is not common, it’s a fact that a stye may affect your vision.
+While it is not common, a stye may affect your vision.
 If it gets large enough, it could cause a minor vision obstruction.
 Some people also report a degree of blurry vision in the affected eye.